-Variable rate loans can include a range of extra features, and some loan products have low introductory, or “honeymoon” rates for an initial period before reverting to the standard rate
+Variable rate loans can include a range of extra great additions, and some loan products have low introductory, or “honeymoon” rates for an initial period before reverting to the standard rate

-If interest rates rise quickly, your home loan repayments over a certain period of time may be more than those of a fixed interest rate home loan over the same period of time
+If interest rates rise quickly, your home loan repayments over a certain period and it may be more than those of a fixed interest rate home loan over the same period of time

 If you have borrowed at or near your repayment capacity, it is risky if interest rate do rise

 You will know how much your loan repayments will be for a fixed period, regardless of market interest rate changes

-|Protects you against interest rate rises||If your circumstances change and you want and/or need to exit the loan early, early exit fees will apply|
+Fees will apply if your circumstances change, and you want and/or need to exit the loan early.